Cholera Vaccines

 October 17, 2024 - The WHO reported that OCVs are unavailable.

-August 15, 2024 - The WHO reported that the global cholera response continues to be affected by a critical shortage of OCVs as demand continues to outpace supply.
+August 15, 2024 - The WHO reported that the global cholera response remains affected by a critical shortage of OCVs, as demand continues to outpace supply.
 Since January 2023, 18 countries have requested 105 million doses, nearly double the 55 million doses produced in this period.

 April 15, 2024 - EuBiologics and IVI announced that Euvichol-S achieved WHO prequalification.